 Why is the Bing logo bad?

-What is the name of the Microsoft search engine?
+What is the search engine for Microsoft?

 What happened, Bing?